headshot2017/ddnet-nds/README.md

 # ddnet-nds

-Port of DDNet 9 to the Nintendo DS, using my "tw-chatonly" project as a base.
+Port of DDNet 9 to the Nintendo DS

-To compile, install devkitARM, libnds, dswifi. then run `make`.
+To compile, install BlocksDS SDK, then run `make`.

-By default, it connects to DDNet USA2 Tutorial server
+By default, it connects to DDNet USA Tutorial server